 To make matters worse, dam modernization projects can take up to 10 years to complete, a function of a rather complex funding, design, and permitting process.
 Sarkisian, who admits to being impatient by nature, is anxious to shorten that timeline.
 That’s why he’s now using outside consultants to speed up DWR’s standard design process.
 He’s also engaging “resource” agencies to help identify issues early in a project’s life that could delay the permitting process later.

-“Here within O&M we have a very high work ethic and a very high commitment to DWR and the State Water Project.
+“Here within O&M, we have a very high work ethic and a very high commitment to DWR and the State Water Project.
 It’s almost a little bit infectious,” he reflects.
-“My dam safety group takes a lot pride and ownership in the work we do.”
+“My dam safety group takes a lot of pride and ownership in the work we do.”

 A core tenet of that work, he adds, is the public safety responsibilities that his team feels to the people of California, particularly to those who live downstream from SWP dams.